13 points in 35 seconds: Background

-On December 9, 2004, during the last 35-seconds of the 2004–05 NBA season, competing the Houston Rockets against the San Antonio Spurs, the Rockets were down against a score of 16–17, with the Spurs having the upper hand.
-Tracy McGrady than scores 13 points in the last seconds of 35, with an average of 29–17.
-The Rockets win the season with 12 points up-ahead of the Spurs.

 After the win, McGrady stated, "[He was] just thinking, 'Don't quit.
 Just get the ball up and just try to get a shot off.
 When they take the ball out, try to get a steal.
 And if we don't get a steal, foul and put them on the free-throw line.'"
 He stated, "The basketball gods were talking to me that night.
 [He was] dribbling the ball up the court and [he was] looking for [his] spot, head down and pop!
 Game over," after which, McGrady described the experience as an "out-of-body experience" and that he could not repeat it even if he wanted to.